Home Research Publications A brief bio Conferences & talks Other Contact

 A brief bio

 Originally from the south of Germany (here), I got to study political science in Mannheim, Barcelona, and Konstanz (2007-2012), and then to do a PhD in political science in Lund, Sweden (2012-2017).
 After two subsequent stints as a postdoctoral researcher in Bremen and Lausanne, I moved to Stavanger, Norway in early 2021 to start my current position as an associate professor (førsteamanuensis) of political science.
+Since August 2024 I am also the coordinator of the B.A.
+Political Science program and the coordinator of the Digital Society Research Group at the University of Stavanger.

 You can find more details about my work and background in my CV [Download].